krishnamsdpl/latest-info/IQA.md

 but won't work with a Replica Set.
 This is because Replica Sets are meant to be used as the backend for Deployments.

 3. what difference b/w Deployments, statefulset and daemonsetes?

 Deployments are great for stateless applications that can be easily scaled horizontally.
-StatefulSets are great for applications that require persistent storage and have state that needs to be maintained DaemonSets are great for running an application on every node in the cluster,
+StatefulSets are great for applications that require persistent storage and have state that needs to be maintained DaemonSets are great for running an application on every node in the cluster.

+4.What is auto scalling ?
+Kubernetes enables autoscaling at the cluster/node level as well as at the pod level, two different but fundamentally connected layers of Kubernetes architecture.

+5.How do you scale Kubernetes pods automatically?

+Kubernetes Automatic Scaling with the Horizontal Pod Autoscaler (HPA) Object.
+The Kubernetes HorizontalPodAutoscaler object updates pods, deployments and statefulsets to match demands by automatically scaling workloads.
+The HPA's response to increased load is to dynamically provision additional pods